 History, tourist information, and nearby accommodation

-But there is more to Canterbury than the cathedral.
-The 12th century Eastbridge Hospital was a guesthouse for pilgrims, and features medieval wall paintings and a Pilgrim's Chapel.
-The old West Gate of the city walls still survives, and the keep of a 11th century castle.
+There is much more to Canterbury than the cathedral.
+The 12th century Eastbridge Hospital was a guesthouse for pilgrims and features medieval wall paintings and a Pilgrim's Chapel.
+The old West Gate of the city walls still survives, and the keep of an 11th-century castle.

 We've 'tagged' this attraction information to help you find related historic attractions and learn more about major time periods mentioned.

 Find other attractions tagged with:

 Heritage Rated from 1- 5 (low-exceptional) on historic interest

 Canterbury City Walls - 0.6 miles (Historic Building)